abhilashAntony/server-control/README.md

 # ServerControl

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.6.
+## Introduction

+Angular codebase demonstrates the dashboard of a simulated remote server monitoring system using angular.

+## How does it work?

+This application has two purposes, namely populating the page with the various servers to be monitored, and allowing the user to start or stop a given server.
+Using a live API server provided with a landing page, the application can make requests to this backend API to obtain and parse data.

 ## Installation

-Run `npm install` to install node modules and dependencies.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+All the dependencies used for this application is managed by [npm](https://www.npmjs.com/).
+Run `npm install` to install all the required dependencies.Run `ng serve` for a dev server.
+Open the browser, and navigate to `http://localhost:4200/`.